mjugger/purepoint-react-test/README.md

 ```
 gulp
 ```
-to do a build (files will be watched). then
+to do a build (leave gulp running to watch files). then
 ```
 npm run start or node index.js